mattieice7486/KillTeam/README.md

 ![Detail View](./client/public/killteam2.png)

 ## Change Log:
+1/30/2019
+Release 0.2.4
+* Finished Autofill stats for all races.

 1/29/2019
 Release 0.2.3
 * Added a Current page to show a detail summary of the current squad.